-Melinda Meade Meyers’ practice focuses on federal regulatory law as it pertains to natural resources.
-She represents Alaska Native corporations, concessioners, public lands user groups, zoos and aquariums, and others on regulatory compliance matters, corporate governance, and strategic business decisions related to permitting and government contracting.
+Melinda (Mindy) Meade Meyers’ practice focuses on federal regulatory law and policy as they pertain to natural resources, public lands, and Native communities.
+She represents Alaska Native corporations, concessioners, and others on regulatory compliance matters, corporate governance, and strategic business decisions related to land use, permitting, and economic development.

-Melinda’s expertise includes national park concessions, wildlife and animal law, federal small business contracting, and litigation.
-She has experience advocating for clients before various courts and administrative agencies in matters involving the Endangered Species Act, Animal Welfare Act, Alaska National Interest Lands Conservation Act, and other natural resources statutes.
-Melinda also counsels Alaska Native corporations on federal small business government contracting and 8(a) Program small business development issues.
+Mindy’s expertise includes national park concessions, wildlife and animal law, and litigation.
+She has experience advocating for clients before various federal courts, Congress, and administrative agencies in matters involving the Alaska Native Claims Settlement Act, Alaska National Interest Lands Conservation Act, Concessions Management Improvement Act, Endangered Species Act, Animal Welfare Act, National Environmental Policy Act, and other natural resources statutes.

 Mindy serves as the Executive Director of the National Park Hospitality Association (NPHA), a national trade association of the businesses that provide lodging, food services, equipment rentals, transportation, gifts and souvenirs, and other visitor services in the National Park System.
 In this role, she develops and supports NPHA’s federal policy initiatives and advocates for NPHA’s goals before Congress and the Administration.